magento/merchdocs/src/catalog/search-advanced.md

 ---

 {:.bs-callout-info}
-The standard search functionality described in this topic does not apply to [Live Search]({% link live-search/overview.md %}).
+The advanced form search functionality described in this topic does not apply to [Live Search]({% link live-search/overview.md %}).

 Advanced Search lets shoppers search the catalog based on values entered into a form.
 Because the form contains multiple fields, a single search can include several parameters.
 The result is a list of all products in the catalog that match the criteria.
 A link to Advanced Search is in the footer of your store.